jhroemer/jhroemer.github.io/blog/2022-05-09-typing-your-api-routes-with-template-literal-types.md

 ---
 slug: typing-your-api-routes-with-template-literal-types
-title: "Typing your API routes with template literal types"
+title: 'Typing your API routes with template literal types'
-tags: [Typescript, DRY, HTTP]
+tags: [TypeScript, DRY, HTTP]
 ---

 Typing your endpoint calls is very useful but not straightforward.